marcusoftnet/static-now/README.md

 ```
 By default port 3000 is used, meaning that your web server is started at http://localhost:3000.

-For hosting in Heroku you can use a process parameter to get the correct port.
+For hosting in Heroku, or other platform as a service providers, you can use a process parameter to get the correct port.
 Like so:

 ```javascript
 var options = { port : process.env.PORT };
 require("static-now")(options);